-- This medication is an immediate release product that comes as 50 mg tablets. - It can be taken with or without food. - The usual recommended dose of immediate release tramadol is: - 1 tablet (= 50 mg) or 2 tablets (= 100 mg) every 4 or 6 hours as needed for pain relief - Some patients find that starting slowly at half of a 50 mg tablet (= 25 mg) twice a day and gradually increasing the amount of tramadol taken improves tolerability. - The maximum dose of tramadol is 400 mg per day. - Do NOT stop this medication abruptly.
+- This medication is an immediate release product.
+It can be taken with or without food. - Each tablet contains: 37.5 mg of tramadol and 325 mg of acetaminophen. - The usual recommended dose of tramadol-acetaminophen is: - 1 or 2 tablets every 4 or 6 hours as needed for pain relief (or as prescribed) - Some patients find that starting slowly and gradually increasing the number of tramadol-acetaminophen tablets taken improves tolerability. - The maximum number of tramadol/acetaminophen tablets is 8 per day - The maximum amount of acetaminophen from ALL sources is 4,000 mg per day (taking more than this can cause liver damage) - If you are above 70 years of age or consume alcohol, we recommend a maximum amount of acetaminophen from ALL sources of 2,600 mg/day. - Do NOT stop this medication abruptly.
 Generally, a gradual dose reduction is needed if the drug ever needs to be stopped.

-Tramadol is not covered by some drug plans, including the Ontario Drug Benefit (ODB) program
+\Note: tramadol/acetaminophen is not covered by certain drug plans, including the Ontario Drug Benefit (ODB) program.